f5devcentral/f5-big-iq-lab/docs/class1/module2/lab9.rst

 Tasks
 ^^^^^

+.. note:: If you need to save json files, create a new folder under ``/home/coder/project/`` and use this folder.
+          Therefore, your file will be saved in the Ubuntu server and persist when stopping the lab environment.

 1. Click on the *Visual Studio Code* button on the system *Ubuntu Lamp Server* in the lab environment.
 Use ``purple123`` to authenticate.